About Me and My Work

 - Step Into the Ring – July 2011 Dragon 401.
 Article examining wrestling matches, arena competitions, and other physical contests.
 Provided rules, rewards, and an example match using Fortune Cards.

 - Reviewing Origins and the D&D Open, Part 1 and Part 2.
-Misdirected Mark Podcast, Down with D&D. July, 2016.
+Misdirected Mark Podcast, Mastering Dungeons.
+July, 2016.

 - Seven Questions With Teos Abadia.
 Artificer’s Intuition blog.
 Interview on Ashes of Athas and gaming background.
 January 5, 2013.